Skip to main content

 Read below for more information about these possibilities, including how to submit your request.

-Please fill out this form to request permission to hold your program in Duke Gardens.
+Once a semester (for classes) or once a year (for other groups/projects) you must fill out this form to request permission to hold your program in Duke Gardens.
 We ask that you submit the form at least two weeks in advance.
-Requests that are submitted at least one month in advance are more likely to be approved, and we accept requests up to one year in advance.
+We will try our best to accommodate requests with less notice, but it’s not always possible.
+We accept requests up to one year in advance.

 Please note that the garden is always open to the public and spaces can’t be reserved to the exclusion of other visitors.